Balanced Diet for Energy in Real Life

 Protein slows digestion and keeps you from crashing after meals.
 Eggs, Greek yogurt, legumes, fish, chicken — any of it works.
 The goal isn't a specific gram count; it's that protein shows up at most meals, especially breakfast.

 Complex carbohydrates are your main energy source.
-The difference between how complex and simple carbs affect blood sugar isn't that one is evil — it's that complex carbs (oats, brown rice, sweet potatoes, whole grain bread) release glucose more slowly, which means you don't spike and crash.
+Harvard's Nutrition Source has a clean breakdown of how complex and simple carbs hit your blood sugar — basically what the glycemic index (GI) measures.
+The short version: complex carbs (oats, brown rice, sweet potatoes, whole grain bread) release glucose more slowly, so you don't spike and crash.

 Healthy fats — olive oil, avocado, nuts — keep you full and support brain function.
 I used to skip these.
 That was a mistake.
 Low-fat meals left me hungry again an hour later.